zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 (Figure 8)

-## Craft Production - Reducing Lead Time
+## Craft Production - Speeding it up
 By now we know that Lead and Cycle Time is comprised of Wait, Disruption and Task Time and it all of these factors get exacerbated by departmental team work.
 In this section we will explore how it is possible to reduce cycle time.

 ### Hypothesis-based mindset for improvements